tdt/docs/app/controllers/docs/4.0/installation.md

-**Note**
+>**<i class='fa fa-info-circle'></i>Note**
+>

-If you haven't installed The DataTank through the create-project command, there's a chance that some commands haven't been executed that are necessary.
+>If you haven't installed The DataTank through the create-project command, there's a chance that some commands haven't been executed that are necessary.
-One of them might be the deployment of basic users and group, in order to do this manually execute the following after (!) you have performed the composer update command.
+>One of them might be the deployment of basic users and group, in order to do this manually execute the following after (!) you have performed the composer update command.
+>

-    $ php artisan db:seed
+>    `$ php artisan db:seed`

 #### Get started with our demo data